 Today we’re going to look at the rise of moped bicycles.
 If you’ve been with me from my early days, you’ll know that I am utterly obsessed with gadgets, gizmos and new technology.
-One of my biggest obsessions as a motorcycle vlogger, over the last 3 years is electric motorcycles.
+One of my biggest obsessions as a motorcycle vlogger over the last three years is electric motorcycles.

-Two years ago, before I got my licence, I had the opportunity to ride an electric motorcycle with the English electric motor co and very recently I had the chance to ride an electric bike when I was travelling around Ireland.
-If there’s one thing these two test rides made me realise, is that the world of motorcycling is heading in a crazy new direction and the lines between biking and well, biking, are being very blurred.
+Two years ago, before I got my licence, I had the opportunity to ride an electric motorcycle with the English electric motor co.
+Very recently, I had the chance to ride an electric bike while travelling around Ireland.
+If there’s one thing these two test rides made me realise, it is that the world of motorcycling is heading in a crazy new direction, and the lines between biking and biking are very blurred.

 Why do I have the Fiido M1 Pro?

-Now I previously spent the entire day riding an electric motorcycle and I wanted to give electric push bikes a try to see how they compare.
-So I have with me today the Fiido M1 which is a budget off-road bike designed for adventure.
+I previously spent the entire day riding an electric motorcycle, and I wanted to try electric push bikes to see how they compare.
+So I have with me today the Fiido M1, which is a budget off-road bike designed for adventure.

-Now there’s a very specific reason I picked the Fiido M1 Pro for a review and it’s simply down to one feature, moped mode.
+Now there’s a particular reason I picked the Fiido M1 Pro for a review, and it’s simply down to one feature, moped mode.
 Now moped mode does exactly what it says on the tin, all throttle and no sweat.
 However

-So I started referring to this thing as a moped bicycle because honestly, that’s the easiest way to describe this monstrosity.
-When it comes to pedal-assisted bikes, it’s well just that, you pedal the bike round, and the built-in battery adds additional speed and power.
+So I started referring to this thing as a moped bicycle because that’s the easiest way to describe this monstrosity.
+When it comes to pedal-assisted bikes, it’s reasonably just that you pedal the bike around, and the built-in battery adds additional speed and power.
 But with little Frankenstein over here, he’s 100% throttle.
-Now there are some legality issues with this thing, but we will get to that a little bit later.
+There are some legality issues with this thing, but we will get to that a little later.

-There is the option to use the machine in pedal-assisted mode, but let’s be honest, as a biker I’m not interested in that and neither are you!
-So this video is only going to focus on this bike as a motorcycle.
+There is the option to use the machine in pedal-assisted mode, but let’s be honest, as a biker, I’m not interested in that, and neither are you!
+So this video will only focus on this bike as a motorcycle.

 Walk around the Fiido M1 Pro